sitar-j/Cinematic_Slideshow/README.md

 # Cinematic_Slideshow
 - A slideshow application with cinematic effects

-### New Features
+### Improvements
-- English language support
-- Windowed mode
+- Reorganized the settings screen into tabs.
+- Added selectable Ken Burns effect types.
+- Added a new Ken Burns effect: Edge Scan (Pan & Scan mode only).
+- Added random/sequential order options for Ken Burns effects.

 ### Installation
 - It operates as a standalone application（スタンドアローンで動作します）